gitayam/matrix-to-discourse/README.md

 `!fpost`

-Creates a post on the Discourse forum using the replied-to message’s content.
+Creates a post on the Discourse forum using the replied-to message's content.

 - Usage:
 - !fpost [title] — Posts the replied-to message with the given title to Discourse.